Asif-lopz/Order-Summery-page-repo/README.md

 .attribution a { color: hsl(228, 45%, 44%); }
 ```

-If you want more help with writing markdown, we'd recommend checking out [The Markdown Guide](https://www.markdownguide.org/) to learn more.

-**Note: Delete this note and the content within this section and replace with your own learnings.**

 ### Continued development

 I learned how to do things before starting write a code and some reserch do better and good looking website and responsive

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**

 ### Useful resources